lbulic1003/TumorMicroArr_ML/README.md

 Feltes, B.C.; Chandelier, E.B.; Grisci, B.I.; Dorn, M. CuMiDa: An Extensively Curated Microarray Database for Benchmarking and Testing of Machine Learning Approaches in Cancer Research.
 Journal of Computational Biology, 2019.

-The problem was approached through Python programming, using the typical machine learning libraries, such as Pandas, NumPy, MatPlotLib, and SciKit-Learn.
+The problem was approached through Python programming, using the typical machine learning libraries, such as Pandas, XGBoost, and SciKit-Learn.
 The methods and results can be found in the uploaded documentation.